TeamRizu/outfox-wikijs/dev/actors/actortypes/actorproxy/_index.md

 ---
 title: ActorProxy
+description:
+published: true
+date: 2023-05-19T20:08:29.301Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:14:12.564Z
 ---

-An ActorProxy is an actor that allows rendering of other [Actors](../_index.md) without the need to create the logic for it again.
+An ActorProxy is an actor that allows rendering of other [Actors](/en/dev/actors/actortypes/actor/_index) without the need to create the logic for it again.

 ```lua
 Def.ActorProxy{